Jennifer Lai, MD

 |Tufts University School of Medicine||2005||Alpha Omega Alpha|

 After earning her undergraduate degree from Stanford University and combined MD/MBA degrees from Tufts University, she completed residency at the New York Presbyterian Hospital-Columbia and gastroenterology and advanced/transplant hepatology fellowships at UCSF.
-She is a member of the American Association for the Study of Liver Diseases, American Society of Transplantation, American Gastroenterological Association, and American College of Gastroenterology.
+She is a member of the American Association for the Study of Liver Diseases, American Society of Transplantation, American Gastroenterological Association, American College of Gastroenterology, and International Liver Transplantation Society.
 She has been recognized as a Fellow of the American College of Physicians (FACP).
-Dr. Lai is board certified in Internal Medicine, Gastroenterology, and Advanced/Transplant Hepatology.
+She serves as Associate Editor for the American Journal of Transplantation, Transplantation,and is a member for the Editorial Board for Liver Transplantation.

 Derived automatically from this person's publications.